Counting Subgraphs in Somewhere Dense Graphs: Introduction

-Now, closedness under tensoring holds trivially when $\scG=\scU$.
-But many other natural graph families are not closed under tensoring, including somewhere dense ones (for instance, the family of $d$-degenerate graphs for any fixed integer $d\geq 2$).
-Until now, this has been the main obstacle towards proving hardness of subgraph counting for somewhere dense graph families.
+The technique of~\cite{CurticapeanDM17} does not work for proving hardness of $\#\subsprob(\mathcal{H}\to \mathcal G)$ and $\#\indsubsprob(\mathcal{H}\to \mathcal G)$ when $\mathcal G \neq \all$.
+Indeed, one caveat of that technique is that the family of host graphs $\scG$ must satisfy certain conditions.
+One of those conditions is that $\scG$ is closed under tensoring, i.e., that $G \times G' \in \scG$ for all $G\in \mathcal{G}$ and all $G' \in \all$.
+The reason is that the interpolation relies on evaluating, say, $\subs{H}{G \times G_i}$ for several carefully chosen graphs $G_i$, with the goal of constructing a certain invertible system of linear equations; for this to yield a reduction towards counting patterns in graphs from $\mathcal G$, it is crucial that $G \times G_i \in \mathcal G$ for all such $G_i$ (Section~\ref{sec:tech} gives a concrete example using the problem of counting $k$-matchings).
+This is why the technique of~\cite{CurticapeanDM17} works smoothly for $\scG=\scU$; closure under tensoring holds trivially in that case.
+But many other natural graph families $\mathcal G$ are not closed under tensoring, including somewhere dense ones (for instance, the family of $d$-degenerate graphs for any fixed integer $d\geq 2$).
+Until now, this has been the main obstacle towards proving hardness of subgraph counting for arbitrary somewhere dense graph families.
 The central insight of our work is that this obstacle can be circumvented in a surprisingly simple way.
 Using well-established results from the theory of sparsity, we prove the following claim, which we explain in detail in Section~\ref{sec:tech}:

 Ignoring for a moment its technicalities, this result allows us to lift the interpolation technique via graph tensors to \emph{any} monotone somewhere dense class of host graphs, including for instance the aforementioned class of $d$-degenerate graphs.
 In turn this yields complexity classifications for $\#\homsprob(\mathcal{H}\to\mathcal{G})$, $\#\subsprob(\mathcal{H}\to\mathcal{G})$, and $\#\indsubsprob(\mathcal{H}\to\mathcal{G})$ that subsume and significantly strengthen almost all classifications known in the literature (see below).
 Moreover, our approach yields simple and almost self-contained proofs, helping understand the underlying causes of the hardness.